mstroeck/fb-chatbot-boilerplate/README.md

 ## What to expect

 Following along with this tutorial will leave you with a **live starter-app** that implements a Facebook Messenger bot. **Deployed to Heroku with a fun little landing page, persisting data, ready to rumble.** Along the way, you will also learn how to use Heroku's free tier for hacking on projects like this.
+It **should take between 15 and 30 minutes** depending on prior experience.

 ## The basics